cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 As long as you stick to the conventions, that's all you need.

-## Managing subtemplates
+## Managing Subtemplates

-As of version 0.7 of Lazybones, template authors can create subtemplates inside their project templates.
+Template authors can create subtemplates inside their project templates.
 These allow users to perform extra code generation in a project after it has been created from a Lazybones project template.

 From version 1.1 of the Gradle plugin you can easily set up subtemplates.
 There are basically two steps: